 - Safety improvements at the at-grade railroad crossings

-Impacts to traffic during construction are still being developed.
-Motorists can anticipate:
+Traffic impacts during construction are still being developed.

-- Potential long-term lane and road closures and detours during construction.
+- There will be long-term closures and detours during construction

 Schedule